-However, the BDD that is substantial part of symbolic model checking is extremely relies upon the variable's ordering which limited the use of symbolic model checking.
-To illustrate it more precisely, we use the following example:\\ Let two orders of a Boolean functions with 6 variables \cite{bryant1986graph, kissmann2014bdd, bryant1992symbolic}:
+However, the BDD that is a substantial part of symbolic model-checking extremely relies upon the variable's ordering which limits the use of symbolic model-checking.
+To illustrate it more precisely, we use the following example: